teambit/docs/docs/dependencies.md

 A component can depend on other files, e.g. `import ./utils.js`.
 To isolate such components, we need to track these files as well.
 This is because the component must have these files around if we want to use it in another project.

+> Bit is using static code analysis, so only static imports are supported.

 When Bit encounters a file that needs to be tracked, it will try to check if the file is already tracked in another component.
 In this case, Bit will make the other component a dependency of this component.
 If The file is not tracked Bit will warn about `untracked file dependencies` when checking the component's status.

 In this example, we try to track the hello-world.js file.